A Fully Device-Independent Ternary Quantum Key Distribution Protocol Based on the Impossible Colouring Game: Description of Proposed TFDIQKD Protocol

 Subsequently, Bob randomly selects one of the vectors received from Alice as the input for his first black-box ($D_{1}^{B}$), denoted by $\ket{v_\ell}$.
 The other two black boxes accept inputs $\ket{v_{b_{1}}}$ and $\ket{v_{b_{2}}}$, where $v_{b_{1}}$ and $v_{b_{2}}$ are vectors in $\mathbb{R}^3$ (not necessarily elements of $V^{\text{KS}}$) that are orthogonal to $v_\ell$.
 We assume that the devices, as in previous device-independent QKD protocols~\cite{BMM19,VV19,ZM23}, operate according to the principles of quantum mechanics and are physically isolated from one another as well as from any potential adversaries.

 \begin{widetext}

 \end{widetext}

-Prior to the protocol's initiation, we assume that Alice and Bob share $\mathcal{N}$ copies of qutrit entangled states $\frac{1}{\sqrt{3}}(\ket{00}+\ket{11}+\ket{22})$ that are supplied by a trusted third party.
+Prior to the protocol's initiation, we assume that Alice and Bob receive $\mathcal{N}$ copies of qutrit entangled states $\frac{1}{\sqrt{3}}(\ket{00}+\ket{11}+\ket{22})$ that are supplied by a third party.
 The quantum circuit for the preparation of such a state, along with some background on qutrit circuits, is provided in Section \ref{secqtr}.

 At this stage, Alice and Bob begin their respective measurement procedures, during which communication between them is strictly prohibited.
 Upon receiving their inputs, Alice performs a measurement on her share of the entangled state in the basis $B_a = \{\ket{v_1}, \ket{v_2}, \ket{v_a}\} \subset \mathbb{R}^3$, where orthonormalization is applied if necessary.
 Similarly, Bob measures his share of the entangled state in the basis $B_b = \{\ket{v_\ell}, \ket{v_{b_{1}}}, \ket{v_{b_{2}}}\} \subset \mathbb{R}^3$, also applying orthonormalization if required.